linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 ---

 {{< fig
-  alt="May 2024 Linkerd Edge Release Roundup"
+  alt="June 2024 Linkerd Edge Release Roundup"
   src="/uploads/2023/06/roundup-clocks-rect.png" >}}

-Welcome to the May 2024 Edge Release Roundup post, where we dive into the most recent edge releases to help keep everyone up to date on the latest and greatest!
-This month, we're covering the May 2024 releases from `edge-24.5.5` back to `edge-24.5.1` -- there's a lot here so we'll get right into it.
+Welcome to the June 2024 Edge Release Roundup post, where we dive into the most recent edge releases to help keep everyone up to date on the latest and greatest!

 ## How to give feedback